-I grew up in Federal Way, Washington at a time when the entire town was virtually a bedroom community of Boeing.
-Having had from an early age an aptitude for math and science, I made the natural mistake of assuming that I would become an engineer at Boeing.
-In order to raise money for college, I got my first kitchen job at the age of 15 as a dishwasher at the local Sea Galley Restaurant.
-I continued to work in kitchens for the next 7 years during high school and undergraduate studies in Aeronautics at the University of Washington, until I found work in the engineering field.
+I grew up in Federal Way, Washington, at a time when the town was virtually a bedroom community of Boeing.
+Having an aptitude for math and science, I made the natural mistake of assuming that I would become an engineer at Boeing.
+This mistaken idea would persist through Undergraduate and Masters degrees in Aeronautical Engineering at the University of Washington and 5 years on the job at Boeing.

-Time brings wisdom, they say, and after five years as an Aeronautical Engineer at Boeing, it was clear to me that engineering was not my life’s passion.
-Since I had spent most of my free time during those five years cooking for myself and my wife Sheila and also catering for friends and parties (while also managing to get my Masters Degree in Control System Design at the University of Washington), working toward a career in the kitchen seemed like a good idea.
-Sheila agreed to put her career in fashion merchandising on hold and in 1990, we moved to Paris, where I entered the Culinary Arts program at L’Ecole Superior du Cuisine Francaise Jean Ferrandi, in Montparnasse.
-The Ecole Ferrandi is a public vocational high school, and in the ’80s they began a program of accepting a limited number of non-French students each year.
-I was lucky enough to be accepted.
+Time brings wisdom, they say, and after five years at Boeing, it was clear to me that engineering was not my life’s passion.
+Since I spent most of my free time cooking for myself and my wife Sheila and also catering for friends and parties, working toward a career in the kitchen seemed like an obvious next step.
+Sheila agreed to put her career in fashion merchandising on hold and, in 1990, we moved to Paris, where I entered the Culinary Arts program at L’École Supérieur de Cuisine Francaise Jean Ferrandi, a public vocational high school run by the Paris Chamber of Commerce.
 During our stay in Paris, I passed the examinations for my Certificate d’Aptitude Professionnelle and also worked at several restaurants, including Le Boudin Sauvage and Michelin rated Le Coq de la Maison Blanche.

-With two restaurants to run, its difficult to find a lot of spare time, but when I do, my activities generally revolve around food and cooking.
-I love to shop for food, whether it is at the local farmer’s markets in the small shops of the Pike Place Market or in Seattle’s International District; I am convinced that a love of shopping for food is absolutely central to eating well.
-Of course I spend a lot of time eating out, as well as cooking at home, where I like to try new techniques and recipes.
+I love to shop for food, whether it is at the local farmer’s markets in the small shops of the Pike Place Market or in Seattle’s International District.
+I am convinced that a love of shopping for food is absolutely central to eating well.
+Of course I dining out, especially long lunches, as well as cooking at home, where I like to try new techniques and recipes.